davidmarkclements/v8-perf/readme.md

 The ramifications for this could be pretty cool.

-A common JavaScript pattern, particularly in Node, is to create an "options object" which specifies some options to a function call, for instance:
+A common JavaScript pattern, particularly in Node, is to create an "options object" which specifies some options to a function call.
+For instance:

 ```js
 const net = require('net')